marcelchlupsa/segmentation-examples/Example-1.md

 4. Perform the segmentation

   From the voxel data, we know that the lower tail of the highest mode (the mode representing the sample) ends around 0.7.
+The following logical operation will yield a binary array in which the sample voxels are '1' and all other voxels are '0'.
   ```Matlab
   ImageVolume_segment = ImageVolume > 0.7;
   ```

-  This will yield a binary array in which the sample voxels are '1' and all other voxels are '0'.

 5. Improve the segmentation